LimJiaEarn/myacademicweapon/README.md

 * Frontend:
     - Next & React
+    - TailwindCSS

 * External Libraries & Frameworks:
+    - TailwindCSS (For 99% of our stylings!)
     - Clerk (For authentication)
     - Shadcn/ui (For feature-heavy components)
     - Aceternity UI (For animated components)